-- Transition rates are on par with provincial averages for cohorts who have transitioned to B.C public post-secondary programs in the three years following graduation. - Transition rates for Indigenous students who transitioned within 3 years of graduation are higher than the provincial average. - Three-year transition rates for students with disabilities or diverse abilities is improving over the past 5 years and is now above the provincial average. - Continue to work with local post-secondary institutions to develop additional dual-credit opportunities for students. - Re-invigorate post-secondary relationship with our secondary schools - Post-secondary Education Fairs - Symposiums - Post-secondary Summer Camps
+- Transition rates are on par with provincial averages for cohorts who have transitioned to BC public post-secondary programs in the three years following graduation. - Transition rates for Indigenous students who transitioned within 3 years of graduation are higher than the provincial average. - Three-year transition rates for students with disabilities or diverse abilities is improving over the past 5 years and is now above the provincial average. - Continue to work with local post-secondary institutions to develop additional dual-credit opportunities for students. - Continue to work collaboratively with post-secondary institutions at post-secondary education fairs, symposiums and post-secondary summer camps.